WDI-SEA/notes/00-config-deployment/installfest/linux/readme.md

 rbenv lets us change ruby verions on the fly, useful for working with diffrent rails apps.

+__Note: New versions of Ruby and Rails are coming out all the time - check with your instructor that the version listed here is still correct.
+If you need to install multiple versions of Ruby, it may be easier to use the [RVM - Ruby Version Manager](https://rvm.io/rvm/install#basic-install) which is described in detail under the osx section of this install instructions.__

 ```
 cd ~
 git clone git://github.com/sstephenson/rbenv.git .rbenv